 Why Fiber?
 Why not?

 Aaaaaah, but fiber was tactile, at once rough and silky, nubby and smooth.
-Fiber was colorful, printed or dyed.
+The fiber was colorful, printed or dyed.
 I could weave it, rip it, embellish it, dye it, and bleach it.
-I could use fabric like I would a paint brush, and threads for lines.
+I could use fabric like I would a paintbrush, and threads for lines.
 AND it wasn’t too messy!

-While my professional life was as an interior designer and project manager, my hobbies have mostly been centered on textiles, whether sewing, weaving, embroidery, silk screens or quilts.
+While my professional life was as an interior designer and project manager, my hobbies have mostly been centered on textiles, whether sewing, weaving, embroidery, silkscreens or quilts.
 Working with fiber is familiar.
 It is a link to the women in my family who embraced handiwork as a part of their lives.
-And my innate artistic sense is an acknowledgement of a creative father who instilled a love of art and a “designing eye.”
+And my innate artistic sense is an acknowledgment of a creative father who instilled a love of art and a “designing eye.”

-My main focus is now on creating fiber art, small “collages” inspired by the landscapes and moods of from the East Coast shores where I grew up, from the rocky coast of Maine, to the Nantuket moors, to the Delaware shore where I now live.
+My main focus is now on creating fiber art, small “collages” inspired by the landscapes and moods of the East Coast shores where I grew up, from the rocky coast of Maine to the Nantucket moors, to the Delaware shore where I now live.
 Working from photographs or pleasant memories, I snip, adhere, stitch, bend, and manipulate layers of fabric, which may include cotton, silk, netting, wool or raw fiber into three-dimensional scenes.

 A graduate of Drew University, Betsey also studied at the Art Institute of Pittsburgh and the Textile Institute of Rhode Island School of Design.
 Her work has been exhibited in galleries and at shows throughout the mid-Atlantic region.
 She is a Master member of Delaware by Hand and a juried member of the Pennsylvania Guild of Craftsmen.

 "Stepping Stones" 10.5" x 5.5" image 17.5" x 13.5" framed fiber $500